-- Each participant has their own bed.
-Parent/guardian permission must be obtained if girls are to share a bed. - Girls and adults do not share a bed; however, some councils make exceptions for mothers and daughters. - It is not mandatory that an adult sleep in the sleeping area (tent, cabin, or designated area) with the girls, but if an adult female does share the sleeping area, there should always be two unrelated adult females present.
+- Each participant has their own bed and sleeping bag.
+Parent/guardian permission must be obtained if Girl Scouts are to share a bed. - Girl Scouts and adults do not share a bed; however, some councils make exceptions for mothers and their children. - It is not mandatory that an adult sleep in the sleeping area (tent, cabin, or designated area) with the group, but if an adult female does share the sleeping area, there should always be two unrelated adult females present.